nuwave/lighthouse/docs/master/api-reference/directives.md

 ## @where

-Specify that an argument is used as a [where filter](https://laravel.com/docs/queries#where-clauses).
+Use an input value as a [where filter](https://laravel.com/docs/queries#where-clauses).

 You can specify simple operators: